michaellaszlo/cursor-maintenance/README.md

 # Cursor maintenance

-## Can you maintain the cursor in a formatted input field?
+## Maintaining cursor position in a formatted input field

-A thorny problem comes up when you're building a formatted input field that lets the user freely move a cursor and edit the text.
+A vexing problem comes up when you're building a formatted input field that lets the user freely move a cursor and edit the text.
 After some user editing, the text is reformatted by the input field.
 Now where should the cursor go?
 That is the problem of cursor maintenance.

 I have posted a detailed discussion of cursor maintenance on my website.
-It's a complicated problem with fuzzy criteria and many possible approaches.
-There is no silver bullet.
-Each approach offers a compromise between reliability and ease of implementation.
-The choice of approach depends on the text format and how you want the user to interact with the input field.
+It's a complicated problem with fuzzy criteria.
+You can approach it in several ways depending on the text format and how you want the user to interact with the input field.
 Sometimes there is no reliable way to maintain the cursor.
-In such cases, you would do best to circumvent the problem by removing the cursor after reformatting or by displaying the formatted text separately from the input text.
+In such cases, it is best to circumvent the problem by removing the cursor after reformatting or by displaying the formatted text separately from the input text.
 Then again, sometimes it is possible to achieve reliable cursor maintenance.
-If you can do so, the result is a very pleasing user experience.
+If so, the result is a very pleasing user experience.

 This repository provides framework code and implementation examples for three approaches to cursor maintenance.
 I characterize them as follows: